Our Staff

 Contact: david [at] first-defense.org

-Contact: joseph [at] first-defense.org
+Contact: hannah [at] first-defense.org

 Amira (she/her) brings in years of experience in managing data, supporting staff and streamlining operations to ensure that the team is running smoothly.
 She has a talent for finding creative ways to keep things organized and a keen eye for detail.
 She has a proven track record of building strong relationships with clients and colleagues.
 She is dedicated to ensuring that those around her receive the support and guidance they need to achieve their goals.